 Needless to say, if your problem definition was imprecise, so would your answers be.

 Needless to say, your answers could vary in both substance and strength depending on the same qualities in your problem definition.

-Mr. Personal Development, Steve Pavlina, has written somewhere that especially your goals, but also your affirmations and life purpose statements, need to be as precise as possible.
+Mr. Personal Developments all over the Net have written that especially your goals, but also your affirmations and life purpose statements, need to be as precise as possible.
 It was the same we were constantly told at university, only with regard to scientific inquiry.

 In short: fuzzy inquiries give fuzzy answers, fuzzy goals lead to fuzzy achievements.

 Problem definitions, then, (and goals or life purpose statements) are a lot like books or movies – they are never quite finished.
 You just have to let them go at some point and get on with it.
 So you start of with the best you can do and then you polish them, make them ever better – and in this case, more precise.